$124.62 - $450.29

 Along with a hard brake pedal, you may notice it takes the vehicle longer to actually stop.
 This is because you are not getting the actual power boost needed to properly stop the vehicle.
 A longer stopping distance can be hazardous in all types of weather because it can make your car unpredictable.
 This issue should be looked at by a mechanic as soon as you notice it.

 When the brake booster is failing it can draw excess vacuum from the engine.
 This occurs when the diaphragm inside the brake booster fails and allows air to bypass the seal.
 The brakes are then pressed, the engine feels like it will stall, and the idle can drop.
 In addition to the decreased brake performance, a stalling engine can cause serious issues.

-If your brake booster is not working correctly, then nothing will happen, or the brake pedal will push back against your foot, once the engine starts.
+If your brake booster is not working correctly, nothing will happen, or the brake pedal will push back against your foot once the engine starts.
 This could be a sign of a brake booster problem or an issue with the vacuum hose.